AUTHOR -GRAEME BASE

 FINALIST

-👍The School Library Journal is an American monthly magazine with articles and reviews for school librarians, media specialists, and public librarians who work with young people.
+SCHOOL LIBRARY JOURNAL - BEST BOOKS OF THE YEAR - SELECTION The School Library Journal is an American monthly magazine with articles and reviews for school librarians, media specialists, and public librarians who work with young people.

-GOLDEN KITE AWARD - WINNER👍
+GOLDEN KITE AWARD - WINNER

 The Golden Kite Awards are given annually by the Society of Children's Book Writers and Illustrators, an international children's writing organization, to recognize excellence in children’s literature.